DreamDesigner101/Project-Flex/journal.md

 Duration: 3 hours 30 minutes

 Activities completed: sketched, designed a blueprint, and cad the electronics box, holding the joysticks and electronics.
+I also used Gemini to code it.

 Problems encountered: I didn't have the joysticks yet, nor the inserts for the screws, so I had to use my past experience to estimate size and dimensions.